Michael Hordern: Television and radio: 1980–83

 In 1981 Hordern played the role of Gandalf in the BBC radio adaptation of Tolkien's The Lord of the Rings.
 The BBC's budget was generous, and attracted well-known actors from stage and television.
 The series ran for 26 episodes and was a hit with audiences and critics.
 The author Ernest Mathijs singled out Hordern in particular as being one of the more powerful characters of the series and his personal favourite, while co-star Ian Holm, writing years later in his autobiography Acting My Life, said he thought Hordern interpreted the role "in a grand, rather old fashioned way".
 Writing in his autobiography in 1993, Hordern said he found the part of Gandalf to be "a bit of a slog".

 Hordern and Jonathan Miller reprised their collaboration in 1982 with a final performance of King Lear for the BBC Television Shakespeare production.
 The actor considered this version to be his best and attributed its success to the fact he was getting older and therefore able to better understand the character.
 The author Joseph Pearce, writing in 2008, claimed that Hordern played the king "straight up with no gloss" and made a "reliable and workmanlike Lear" who is "forceful when he should be forceful, compassionate when he should be compassionate, [and] sorrowful when he should be sorrowful".
 Despite the praise, Pearce thought that Hordern's performance in Act 3 "lack[ed] the required fierceness and miss[ed] the mythic quality when compared to some of the bigger names".

 In January 1983 Hordern was knighted, an honour which the actor called "a great thrill and [a] surprise to us all".
 That year he became popular among children as the voice of Badger in the ITV film The Wind in the Willows.
+A role he reprised in the subsequent 1984-1990 tv series as well as the 1989 hour-long feature A Tale of Two Toads.
 He then spent the rest of 1983 appearing as Sir Anthony Absolute in The Rivals for Peter Wood at the Royal National Theatre and received excellent notices.
 He was nominated for an award at that year's Olivier Awards for best comedy performance of the year, but lost out to Griff Rhys Jones.
 His success on the stage was tinged with private turmoil; Eve was taken ill after she suffered a brain haemorrhage, a condition from which she never fully recuperated.
 She required constant care but recovered enough to become partially self-sufficient.
 However, in 1986 she had a fatal heart attack at the couple's London flat.
 Hordern was devastated and became consumed in self-pity, in part because of his guilt at the extramarital affairs he had had with many of his leading ladies during the marriage.